paladinmiso/s/Financialization.md

 42. Francis Fukuyama, "The End of History?" _The National Interest_ no. 16, (1989): 3.
 43. Samuel P. Huntington, "The Clash of Civilization?" _Foreign Affairs_ 72, no.3 (1993): 25.
 ***
+### Bibliography

+Amadeo, Kimberly.
+“2008 Financial Crisis: Causes, Costs and could it Reoccur?” _The Balance.com_.
+Last modified March 17, 2017, http://www.thebalance.com/2008-financial-crisis-3305679

+Brown, Wendy. _Undoing the Demos: Neoliberalism’s Stealth Revolution_.
+Brooklyn: Zone Books, 2015.

+Foucault, Michel. _The Birth of Biopolitics: Lectures at the Collége de France, 1978-79_, Edited by Michel Senellart.
+Translated by Graham Burchell.
+New York: Picador, 2004.

+Fukuyama, Francis.
+"The End of History?" _The National Interest_ no. 4 (1989): 3-18.

+Harvey, David. _A Brief History of Neoliberalism_.
+Oxford: Oxford University Press, 2005.

+Huntington, Samuel P. "The Clash of Civilization?" _Foreign Affairs_ 72, no. 3 (1993): 22-49.

+Krippner, Greta R. _Capitalizing on Crisis: The Political Origins of the Rise of Finance_.
+Cambridge: Harvard University Press, 2011.

+Lapavitsas, Costas.
+“Theorizing Financialization.” _Work, Employment and Society_ 25, no. 4 (2011): 611-626.

+Lazzarato, Maurizio. _Governing by Debt_.
+Translated by Joshua David Jordan.
+South Pasadena: Semiotext(e), 2015.

+––. _The Making of the Indebted Man: An Essay on the Neoliberal Condition_.
+Translated by Joshua David Jordan.
+Los Angeles: Semiotext(e), 2012.

+Marazzi, Christian. _The Violence of Financial Capitalism_.
+Translated by Kristina Lebedeva and Jason Francis Mc Gimsey.
+Los Angeles: Semiotext(e), 2011.

+Sweezy, Paul M. “More (or Less) on Globalization.” _Monthly Review_ 49, no. 4 (1997): 1-4.

+“The Origins of the Financial Crisis: Crash Course.” _The Economist.com_.
+September 17, 2013, http://www.economist.com/news/schoolsbrief/21584534-effects-financial-crisis-are-still-being-felt-five-years-article.

+Vercellone, Carlo.
+“The Crisis of the Law of Value and the Becoming-Rent of Profit.”
+In _Crisis in the Global Economy: Financial Markets.
+Social Struggles, and New Political Scenarios_, edited by Andrea Fumagalli and Sandro Mezzadra, 85-118.
+Los Angeles: Semiotext(e), 2010.

+Wearden, Graeme, David Teather, and Jill Treanor.
+“Banking Crisis: Lehman Brothers Files for Bankruptcy Protection.” _The Guardian.com_.
+September 15, 2008. http://www.theguardian.com/business/2008/sep/15/lehmanbrothers.creditcrunch.